seb-ma/qmk_firmware/users/seb-ma/readme.md

 Some features need to be improved/corrected or may be added.
 Here is my list:

 - Known bugs
-  - [ ] HID: host application does not see usage page/usage of the device
+  - [ ] HID: host application does not work
 - Evolutions
   - [ ] HID: send time from host to have an accurate timer (to use on pomodoro + display time if pomodoro is inactive)
   - [ ] LAYOUT: add a layout for games (or ALPHA that bypass all processing in custom_keys, deactivate unneeded stuff…)